numfocus/gsoc/2016/proposals/chris-medrela.md

 - New instructors send their biography as well as photo in Amy; and are asked to join `discuss` as well as `instructors` list.
 After sending it, they can download their certificate from Amy.

-## Milestone 2: Managing DC Checkout Process

-This Milestone is an easy extension of the previous one.
-Therefore, I believe there is no need for early users.

-At the end of previous Milestone, trainees can view progress of their SWC Checkout Process.
-In this Milestone, we'll introduce a second page with progress of DC Checkout Process, that will be very similar to the first one.

-## Milestone 3: Managing Recruiting Candidates
+## Milestone 2: Managing Recruiting Candidates

 That is managing everything before and during an Instructor Training -- Recruiting Candidates, Matching them to Instructor Trainings and running those trainings.

 All Candidates will be represented in `Person` table, from the beginning of the workflow.
 For simplicity, trainees can login using their emails, so they don't have to choose username.
+Every Amy user can login using their email address or username (if they have an username).

 The new workflow is:

 - A Candidate or a Lead Candidate of a group of Candidates uses Registration Form to create his account.
-This form contains only one field: email address.
-After submitting the form, Amy sends an email with link to another form, where the Candidate can choose password and enter some basic information about him (something like `update_profile`).
-The Registration Form accepts emails addresses that are already present in Amy Database.
-In that case, it serves as password recovery.

 - The Candidate logs into Amy and uses Application Form to apply for an Instructor Training.
 This form is used for both individual Candidates as well as groups of Candidates.
 In the case of group applications, the Lead Candidate needs to enter names and email addresses of other Candidates.
 After submitting the form, a new account is created for each Candidate, but no password is set yet.
 For simplicity, UI allows the Candidate to request only one Instructor Training.